uswds/uswds-sandbox/src/pages/zebra-confirmation/index.md

 Your confirmation number is #54321.

-Give this number to the park ranger when you arrive for your activity.
+Give this number to the park ranger when you arrive for your tour.